MARKETING

 Paranoid boomers, socialist millennials, and gen z nightcore producers all treat this as their “get out of jail free” card when it comes to using copyrighted material.
 But is “Fair Use” actually a thing?

 Yes– to a certain extent.
-Fair use is an element of U.S. law allowing the use of copyrighted material without prior permission, but in limited circumstances.
-It’s designed to strike a balance between the interests of copyright holders with that of the general public.
+Fair use is an element of U.S. law allowing the use of copyrighted material without prior permission but in limited circumstances.
+It’s designed to balance the interests of copyright holders and the general public.

-This can be applied toward a broad variety of situations and technologies, including reverse engineering software, internet searches, and even the humble act of taping the last episode of “Friends” via VCR.
+This can be applied to various situations and technologies, including reverse engineering software, internet searches, and even the humble act of taping the last episode of “Friends” via VCR.
 Of course, how that material is used is crucial.
-In order to fall under fair use, the work must be used “for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use, scholarship, or research.”
+To fall under fair use, the work must be used “for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use, scholarship, or research.”

-That sounds pretty broad, now doesn’t it?
-Being that it is rather open to interpretation, the US Copyright Office has further guidance to help you determine if your usage is “fair” or not.
+That sounds pretty broad, doesn’t it?
+Since it is rather open to interpretation, the US Copyright Office has further guidance to help you determine if your usage is “fair” or not.

 Four Points of Guidance to Determine Fair Use